Olivier Brousse: Career

-Olivier Brousse started his career in 1990 as Commercial Director at Unic Systèmes, a small company specialising in drafting tables and computer-aided systems.
-In 1994, he joined the French water services group Générale des Eaux, as chief of staff for the CEO, Henri Proglio.
-He spent 14 years within Veolia Environnement, a group specialising in water, waste, energy and transportation throughout the world.
+Olivier Brousse started his career in 1990 as Commercial Director at Unic Systèmes, a small company specialising in drafting tables and computer-aided design systems.
+In 1994, he joined the French water services group Générale des Eaux, as project director for the CEO, Henri Proglio.
+He spent 14 years with the group which became Veolia Environnement, a group specialising in water, waste, energy and transportation throughout the world.
 In 1998, he was appointed General Manager for the company’s UK transportation division based in London, managing the UK rail network’s largest privatised network(s).
 Three years later, in 2001, he became General Manager of Veolia Transportation Inc, Veolia’s US transport division, based in Washington DC.
 During this time the company acquired ATC which resulted in the firm being the leading private operator of urban passenger transport in the USA.
 In 2006, he was appointed Executive Vice President of Veolia Transport, based in Paris.
 In 2008 he left Veolia to join Saur as CEO, a role he kept until 2014, when he joined infrastructure investor John Laing, a British investment company based in London with investment projects worldwide.
 After the successful IPO in 2015 John Laing invested in greenfield infrastructure projects in Europe, Australia and New Zealand, in the US and Latin America.

 Olivier left John Laing in 2020 and joined idverde as Group CEO.